 Clifford’s defensive system is simple.
 It’s a conservative approach built on clogging the paint and forcing opponents to take contested jumpers.
 That’s how Jannero Pargo explained it to me on Twitter once.
 It’s been an effective system.
 Matt Moore’s recent description in an article for CBS Sports concisely sums up Clifford’s defensive scheme and the question facing them this season:

-“But if having a rim protector in Hibbert (and he is always going to be good at that due to size) allows them to defend the perimeter better and maybe send MKG some help when he’s on an island against LeBron or Melo (poor thing), we could be looking at a top-five defensive unit, and one that could surprise to challenge for a top-four seed in the East.”
+"“Steve Clifford has never been a head coach with this kind of rim protection; he’s always relied on a collapse-and-recover system, which is really impressive because a lot of units that try that approach get torched from the perimeter.
+They’ve got Michael Kidd-Gilchrist back, Nicolas Batum is a good defender and Kemba Walker is nowhere close to a liability.“But if having a rim protector in Hibbert (and he is always going to be good at that due to size) allows them to defend the perimeter better and maybe send MKG some help when he’s on an island against LeBron or Melo (poor thing), we could be looking at a top-five defensive unit, and one that could surprise to challenge for a top-four seed in the East.”"

 Charlotte has posted defensive ratings ranking fifth (103.8), ninth (103.5) and eighth (104.3) in the last three seasons under Clifford.
 They’ve accomplished that in seasons where their best perimeter defender missed most of the season, with Al Jefferson as their starting center (far from a rim protector), and with an assortment of starting power forwards and starting wings.
 The one constant is Clifford.